PauseAI/pauseai-website/src/posts/xrisk.md

 ## What can an AI do?

 You might think that an AI is locked inside a computer, and can't do anything.
+However, it could use the internet do things like:

+- Hack into other computers, possibly even [all devices on the internet](/cybersecurity-risks).
+- Manipulate people through messages, e-mails, fake videos or phone calls.
+- Control devices connected to the internet, like cars, planes, or even nuclear weapons.
+- Design a novel bioweapon using protein folding and order it to be printed in a lab.

 ## Why most goals are bad news for humans